 MALAPE PILLARS, MACHINGA, MALAWI AND HOW TO GET THERE

 Malape Pillars are a geographical site found in Machinga, Malawi, Africa.
 The pillars formed due to the forces of nature.
-The local community believes the place is spiritual and say strange things happen.
+The local community believes these rock formations are spiritual and people say strange things happen.
 Because of their dramatic shapes and contours, the pillars attract a lot of attention from tourists and local Malawians—they all want to appreciate the natural beauty of Malawi.

 The Pillars are located in the Machinga District, a drivable distance from both main cities, Lilongwe and Blantyre.
 It is about a 4-hour drive from Lilongwe and a 2.5-hour drive from Blantyre.
 People usually visit Malape Pillars during their visit to Liwonde National Park.
 Malape Pillars are not in Liwonde but in Machinga.
 But, the drive between the Pillars and Liwonde National Park is short—you can visit both in one day.